 If your work experience application is successful you will be sent an Occupational Health link to complete, please complete this as soon as possible, as without this you will be unable to commence in placement.
 All students must undertake Occupational Health Clearance before they commence in placement in line with trust policy.
 Once we have received this clearance we can then send your placement agreement which will confirm the date and area of your placement.

-If you want to complete work experience in a month not shown above, please check back at a later date.
 Please note that applications must be returned a minimum 6 – 8 weeks before the placement date to allow us to obtain Occupational Health Clearance and organise placements.

 It is important that you email firstname.lastname@example.org if you can no longer attend your allocated work experience cohort/do not wish for your application for work experience to be processed any further.